robertjd/okta.github.io/_source/_standards/OAuth/index.md

 No other modifications affect existing tokens.

 ## ID Token

-An Authorization Server can also issue an ID Token to the client, as in OpenID Connect, but with the following differences:
+A Custom Authorization Server can issue an ID Token to the client, as the Okta Authorization Server can, but with the following differences:

+* The ID Token can contain [custom scopes](#custom-scopes) and [custom claims](#custom-claims).
-* The ID Token cannot contain a reserved scope or claim called 'groups'.
+* The ID Token can't contain a reserved scope or claim called 'groups'.
 To obtain a claim with group information, administrators must define a custom claim with a group filter and associate it with a scope.
 * The custom properties in the app user profile are not included in the Id Token by default, even if profile scope is granted.
 To obtain a claim for a custom property, administrators must define a custom claim with an Okta Expression Language expression and associate it with a scope.

-The lifetime of an Id Token is 1 hour.
+The lifetime of an ID Token is 1 hour.
 If the client that issued the token is deactivated, the token is immediately and permanently invalidated.
 Reactivating the client does not make the token valid again.

-The same validation steps for [OpenID Connect](/docs/api/resources/oidc.html#validating-id-tokens) can also be applied to ID Token for
+The same validation steps for [OpenID Connect with the Okta Authorization Server](/docs/api/resources/oidc.html#validating-id-tokens) can also be applied to ID Token for
-OAuth2, except the public keys should be retrieved via the [Get Keys endpoint](/docs/api/resources/oauth2.html#get-keys).
+OAuth 2.0, except the public keys should be retrieved via the [Get Keys endpoint](/docs/api/resources/oauth2.html#get-keys).

+For more information about OpenID Connect with the Okta Authorization Server, see [OpenID Connect API](/docs/api/resources/oidc.html).

+## Requesting a Token

+For a list of tokens returned, depending on grant type and scope in your request, see [Response Parameters](/docs/api/resources/oidc.html#response-parameters-4).

 ## Access Policies